clementigbinoba/alx-interview/0x03-log_parsing/README.md

 # Log Parsing

-This project contains interview coding challenges.
+This project are  interview coding challenges.

 ## Tasks To Complete